 Salzburg, Austria, 1948: A mysterious woman appears out of nowhere.
 She hands over a suitcase full of photos taken between 1916 and the 1970s to a private detective.
-The assignment: To find out everything about the photographer who took these pictures, Carl Ellinger.
+The assignment: to find out everything about the photographer who took these pictures, Carl Ellinger.
 But Carl Ellinger disappeared long before the photos were taken.
 Who, then, took these images?

 Double Exposure